Mindfulness: Mindfulness-based cognitive therapy

-Mindfulness-based pain management

-Mindfulness-based pain management (MBPM) is a mindfulness-based intervention (MBI) providing specific applications for people living with chronic pain and illness.
-Adapting the core concepts and practices of mindfulness-based stress reduction (MBSR) and mindfulness-based cognitive therapy (MBCT), MBPM includes a distinctive emphasis on the practice of 'loving-kindness', and has been seen as sensitive to concerns about removing mindfulness teaching from its original ethical framework.
-It was developed by Vidyamala Burch and is delivered through the programs of Breathworks.
-It has been subject to a range of clinical studies demonstrating its effectiveness.

 Acceptance and commitment therapy

 Acceptance and commitment therapy or (ACT) (typically pronounced as the word "act") is a form of clinical behavior analysis (CBA) used in psychotherapy.
 It is a psychological intervention that uses acceptance and mindfulness strategies mixed in different ways with commitment and behavior-change strategies, to increase psychological flexibility.
 The approach was originally called comprehensive distancing.
 It was developed in the late 1980s by Steven C. Hayes, Kelly G. Wilson, and Kirk Strosahl.
+It was popularised in the early 2000s by Dr. Russ Harris with The Happiness Trap (2007).

 Dialectical behavior therapy

 Mindfulness is a "core" exercise used in dialectical behavior therapy (DBT), a psychosocial treatment Marsha M. Linehan developed for treating people with borderline personality disorder.
 DBT is dialectic, says Linehan, in the sense of "the reconciliation of opposites in a continual process of synthesis."
 As a practitioner of Buddhist meditation techniques, Linehan says:

 This emphasis in DBT on a balance of acceptance and change owes much to my experiences in studying meditation and Eastern spirituality.
 The DBT tenets of observing, mindfulness, and avoidance of judgment are all derived from the study and practice of Zen meditations.